A guide on how to write a French-style CV and cover letter, plus job interview tips to give you the best chance of finding a job in France.

 Don’t enclose references or educational certificates; you can take these along to the interview.
 However, The Society for Human Resource Management found in a study that references are in the top three of selection strategies used by hiring managers when selecting suitable candidates for different roles.
 Cleverism.com can help you compile your job references together.

 French job interviews and the selection procedure

-You may be asked to attend up to four job interviews in France for some jobs.
+Attending up to four job interviews in France is normal for some jobs.
 For French job interviews, you should do your homework about the company and position you’re applying for beforehand, as well as have an understanding of French employment jargon like CDIs (permanent contracts) and CDDs (temporary contracts).
-You should arrive on time, know your CV back to front, be ready to explain how your experience relates to the job and have a few questions ready for the interviewers.
+You should arrive on time, know your CV back to front, be ready to explain how your experience relates to the job, and have a few questions ready for the interviewers.

 French interviewers will be looking at your personality as well, besides your experience and skills.
 An interview, for example, could include psychological testing or you might be asked to write a short motivational letter by hand so a graphologist can assess your personality and advise the job interviewers about your suitability for the job.
 For most jobs, you will need to show that you speak fluent French.

 French business culture is typically hierarchical, so be respectful.
-French interviews tend to be quite formal so don’t expect a joke or small talk to put you at your ease.
-Equally, don’t make jokey or over familiar comments yourself, and avoid using slang words or informal conjugations.
-It won’t come across friendly, just unprofessional.
+French interviews tend to be quite formal; don’t expect a joke or small talk to put you at your ease.
+Equally, don’t make jokey or over-familiar comments yourself, and avoid using slang words or informal conjugations.
+It won’t come across as friendly, just unprofessional.
 Be very polite and positive but not boastful.